 In our marine and aviation fuel services businesses, our primary use of cash is to fund fuel purchases relating to sales of fuel to our customers.
-Cash is also used to maintain aviation and marine fuel inventory for sale to customers.
 We are usually extended unsecured trade credit from our suppliers for our fuel purchases; however, certain suppliers require us to provide a letter of credit.
 Our ability to fund fuel purchases, obtain trade credit from our suppliers, and provide letters of credit is critical to our business.
 Increases in oil prices negatively affect liquidity by increasing the amount of cash needed to fund fuel purchases as well as reducing the amount of fuel which can be purchased on an unsecured credit basis from our suppliers.
 Historically, we have not required significant capital investment in fixed assets for our businesses as we subcontract fueling services and maintain inventory at third party storage facilities.

 Our business is funded through cash generated from operations and borrowings under our syndicated revolving credit facility.
 We have a syndicated revolving credit facility that permits borrowings of up to \$150.0 million with a sublimit of \$60.0 million for the issuance of letters of credit.
 Our available borrowings under the revolving credit facility are reduced by the amount of outstanding letters of credit.
 As of December 31, 2004, our outstanding borrowings under the revolving credit facility totaled \$50.0 million and our issued letters of credit totaled \$28.4 million.
 The credit agreement relating to the revolving credit facility imposes certain operating and financial restrictions on us.
 Our failure to comply with these restrictions could result in an event of default.
 An event of default, if not cured or waived, would permit acceleration of any outstanding indebtedness under the credit agreement, and impair our ability to receive advances and issue letters of credit, and thus have a material adverse effect on our ability to fund operations.
-Currently, we are in compliance with all material obligations under the credit agreement.